 - Health Savings Account (HSA): You must be enrolled in the high deductable health plan to enroll in the employer-sponsored HSA.

 Eligibility for Benefits

-You are eligible for the NUFlex benefits program (except for University contributions to retirement) if you are employed in a "temporary" position for more than 6 months with an FTE of .5 or greater.
+Temporary Employees are eligible for the NUFlex benefits program (except for university contributions to retirement) if you are employed in a "temporary" position for more than six months with an FTE of .5 or greater.

 To provide clarity and consistency across the university campus, temporary employee benefits eligibility is as follows: